5 Best Dog Flea Shampoos—Reviewed · Kinship

 Pros

-• Long-lasting flea and tick control
+• Long-lasting flea and tick control.

-• Oatmeal calms itchy or dry skin
+• Oatmeal calms itchy or dry skin.

-• Rich lather and pleasant scent
+• Has a rich lather and pleasant scent.

-• Suitable for dogs and puppies over 12 weeks
+• Suitable for dogs and puppies over 12 weeks.

 Cons